 35 (Agricultural) zoning district to the A-5 (Agricultural) zoning district.
-The property is located north of Spencer Road and approximately 2.25 acres west of North Ellicott Highway and is within Section 22, Township 12 South, Range 63 West of the 6th P.M.
+The property is located north of Spencer Road and approximately 2.25 miles west of North Ellicott Highway and is within Section 22, Township 12 South, Range 63 West of the 6th P.M.
 The property is located in the Falcon/Peyton Small Area Master Plan (2006).

-The applicant wishes to subdivide the land into 2 lots (Lot 1 being 35 acres and Lot 2 being 5 acres) and sell the 35 acre racetrack area to the tenant who operates the racetrack.
+The applicant wishes to subdivide the land into 2 lots (Lot 1 being 35 acres and Lot 2 being 5 acres) and sell the 35-acre racetrack area to the operator of the racetrack.
 The racetrack is considered legal-nonconforming due to the use being established in 1994, prior to when zoning was initiated for this portion of the County in 1999.
-The purpose of Section 5.6, Legal Nonconformities is "This Section is intended to recognize the interests of the property owner in continuing the nonconformity but also to preclude the extension, expansion, or change in character of the nonconformity or the reestablishment of the nonconformity after it has been abandoned."
-An increase in the allowed density of the subject parcel due to subdivision would result in a change in character of the nonconforming use, which requires the use to be legalized.
+Decreasing the lot size is considered an expansion of the non-conformity, which requires the use to be legalized.